English countryside villages

 Turville, a gem in the Chiltern Hills

-Passing by small, scenic roads with hedges on both side one minute, followed by beautiful backdrops the next, we quickly entered the town we were looking for.
+Passing by small, scenic roads with hedges on both sides one minute, followed by beautiful backdrops the next, we quickly entered the town we were looking for.
 We were welcomed by a friendly-looking pub on our left (The Bull & Butcher), and decided to park the car there.
-Up on the hill on our right, a bright white windmill loomed up, gracing the green fields.
+Upon the hill on our right, a bright white windmill loomed up, gracing the green fields.

-But back to the village of Turville.
+But back to the village of Turville, the village near Henley-on-Thames.
 Just like most countryside villages in England, Turville isn’t much more than one street and one side street.
-But the small, 16th century brick cottages that line up the way are an absolute treat for the eye.
+But the small, 16th-century brick cottages that line up the way are an absolute treat for the eye.

 Turville may be small, but it has a rich history.
 When the eleven-year-old Ellen Sadler fell asleep for nine years in 1871, the town gained national fame.
-Nowadays, Turville is home to Lord Sainsbury: yes, the one of the supermarket chain.
+Nowadays, Turville is home to Lord Sainsbury: yes, the originator of the supermarket chains.